lanzani/jetson-docs/docs/libraries/mediapipe/l4t32.7.1/py3.6.9.md

-# Mediapipe for Python 3.6.9
+# Mediapipe GPU for Python 3.6.9

-## Mediapipe 0.8.5/0.8.4
+## Mediapipe docker images

 ::: tip HEY! 👋
 I've made a docker container with mediapipe 0.8.5 and opencv 4.8.0 ready to use!
-Check it out.
+[Check it out](/libraries/mediapipe/overview#docker-images).
 <br>
 If you don't want to use docker, keep reading.
 :::

+## Mediapipe 0.8.5/0.8.4

 ### Pre-requisites
 **Python 3.6.9**

-It's the default version for Jetpack 4.6, you can check this box.
+It's the default version for Jetpack 4.6, you are good to go!

 **OpenCV**

-From the tests I've made OpenCV is needed.
-I've built it for you, you can thank me later :D Follow the steps here to install the wheel or build it yourself.
-Then come back.
+From the tests I've made, OpenCV is needed to make everything works correctly.
+Don't worry, I've already built it for you :D

+Follow the steps [here](/libraries/opencv/l4t32.7.1/py3.6.9) to install opencv 4.8.0 from wheel.
+Then come back here.

 ~~**Tensorflow**~~
 > Wait, no tensorflow?